 How Do Georgia’s Bicycle Laws Apply in a Bike Accident Injury Case?

 In general, many cyclists will only casually adhere to bicycling laws.
-Often, this is practical — for example, it may seem safer to ride on a sidewalk with good pavement than on a street with terrible potholes, even if you are legally supposed to be on the street.
-Other times, it’s simply a matter of the cyclist’s preference.
-For example; since using front and rear lights is mostly about protecting the cyclist themselves, they might feel it’s their own choice whether to follow the rule or not.
-This is not strictly legal, but it’s common in practice.
+Often, this is practical.
+For example, it may seem safer to ride on a sidewalk with good pavement than on a street with terrible potholes, even if you are legally supposed to be on the road.

 - Broken bones, including hands, arms, wrists, and elbows